 The “Wildland-Urban Interface,” where homes are built near or among undeveloped lands, is the fastest growing type of land use in America.
-While the demand for this type of housing grows across the Western U.S., more intense and frequent wildfires are destroying lives, homes, and forests in these areas at record levels.
+While the demand for this kind of housing grows across the Western U.S., more intense and frequent wildfires are destroying lives, homes, and forests in these areas at record levels.
 What role can design play in fireproofing the future of these communities?
 Heartbreaking footage and stories from experts and everyday people living and working in the fire zones of California illustrate the choices we must make to build safer homes and communities in the era of climate change.
 Through our media partnership with The New Yorker, “Fireproofing” reached more than 460,000 viewers worldwide in the first five weeks of its release in February 2019.

 Season Five Supporters